The European trailertrain files

 I haven't talked much about the US-based RailRunner Inc, which tried to enter the European market in the 2010s, apparently without much success.
 Maybe I'll do it later.

-There are mentions of a dozen other systems scattered in the sources, but these rarely go beyond listing the most basic information and finding out anything more about these proved difficult.
-Names are often rather generic and sources are a little inconsistent.
-Some of the less nebulous ones:
+There are also mentions of a dozen other systems scattered in the sources, but these rarely go beyond listing the most basic information and finding out anything more about these is difficult.
+Names are often rather generic and sources aren't consistent. :

 - Carro Bimodale developed by Breda and Ferrosud in Italy

-- Multitrailor developed at Politechnika Warszawska in Poland
+- Multitrailor developed at TU Warsaw in Poland

 - Transtrailer developed by Transfesa in Spain